RichardCouperthwaite/BAREFOOT-Framework/README.md

 - george
 - matplotlib

-Both versions of the code take command line inputs to specify the different limits that will be used in the code, these are input as an ordered list:
+There are several command line inputs that are required by the code, these are described below and an example of the function call is shown after the descriptions:
 1. GP Kernel to be used ('M52', 'M32', 'SE')
 2. The total number of iterations to completed
 3. The number of test samples to use (these are found using a latin-hypercube sampling of the design space